Takeru Kitazono

-Kitazono Takeru (北園 丈琉, Kitazono Takeru) is a Japanese male artistic gymnast.
+Takeru Kitazono (北園 丈琉, Kitazono Takeru) is a Japanese male artistic gymnast.
 At the 2018 Youth Olympic Games in Buenos Aires, Argentina, he won five gold medals in the all-around, floor, rings, parallel bars, and horizontal bar competitions.
 He was the first artistic gymnast ever to achieve such a feat in a single Youth Olympic Games.
+He represented Japan at the 2020 Summer Olympics where he won a silver medal in the team event.

 Personal life

 Kitazono was born on 21 October 2002 in Osaka, Japan.
 He started gymnastics when he was three years old after his mother enrolled him in a nearby gym because he was fascinated with a Japanese superhero television series Kamen Rider Hibiki.

 Kitazono has received two awards.
 At the 2018 Japanese Olympic Committee Sports Awards, he received a Rookie Award.
 In 2019, he received Big Sports Rookie Award at the 53rd TV Asahi Big Sports Awards.

 Gymnastics career

 2017

 In 2017, Kitazono fractured his left ankle during training.
 The injury was still troubling him at the national trials for the 2018 Youth Olympic Games in Buenos Aires, Argentina.